stub42/layer-snap/README.md

                   Ignored if the snap is being installed from a Juju resource.
 * devmode (bool) - Install with non-enforcing security.
 * jailmode (bool) - Override a snap's request for non-enforcing security
-* revision (str) - Install the given revision of a snap.
-Has no effect if the snap is being installed from a Juju resource.
 * dangerous (bool) - Install the snap even if it is unverified and could be dangerous.
 Implicitly set if the snap is being installed from a Juju resource.